 LMS EDUCATIONAL CONFERENCES

 The foundation has hosted three leiomyosarcoma conferences for patients and professionals.
 The first conference was held September 2013 in Aspen, Colorado at the Cooper Mountain Resort.
 The second conference was held in October 2014 in San Francisco, California.
-Our last conference was in April 2016 in New York City.
+Our third conference was in April 2016 in New York City.
+Our next conference is November 9th, in Maui, Hawaii.
 DVDs of the presentations were made available by donors and are available on the LMSdr website.

 PATIENT EDUCATION & SUPPORT